webscreens/screen-enumeration/security_and_privacy.md

 * Whether the screen supports touch input
   * E.g. put presenter controls on the display with touch support

-Other properties are considered in the explainer, but these have more limited potential value and are not being actively pursued.
+These properties warrant consideration, but are not in the current proposal:
 * Whether the display supports accelerometer info: useful for showing immersive controls (e.g. game steering wheel)
 * The dpi of the display (pixels per inch): useful for presenting content with